 They aren't difficult to make but require a bit of patience since the dough must rise several times.
 Originally, ensaimadas were just sweet bread sprinkled with sugar, but in the past century, they began to be filled with cream, "cabello de angel" (pumpkin jam) or almond nougat.

 This traditional ensaimada recipe was adapted from a recipe posted on El Aderezo, a cooking blog associated with El Norte de Castilla newspaper in Spain, and follows the traditional version.
-Plan to start the recipe the day before--it is best to allow the ensaimadas to rise overnight.
+Plan to start the recipe the day before as it is best to allow the ensaimadas to rise overnight.

 - Once the dough has risen, add the eggs to the dough, one at a time.
 Use a large spoon or your hands to incorporate the eggs into the dough.
 Then, add the sugar and stir until the dough absorbs the sugar.
 Mix in the remaining flour, kneading the sticky dough with your hands for 4 to 5 minutes, until the dough forms a ball.
 Cover tightly with plastic wrap and allow to rise 30 to 45 minutes.